Skip to content

 Banging, clanking, or thumping sounds usually mean something has come loose inside your system.
 This could be a broken or unbalanced blower wheel, a disconnected piston pin, or a crankshaft issue in the compressor.
 These sounds often occur during startup or shutdown and should never be ignored, as loose components can cause severe damage to surrounding parts.
 The vibrations from continuous AC operation in Edmond’s extreme temperatures can gradually loosen mounting bolts and internal components.

-Hissing or bubbling frequently indicates refrigerant leaks or expansion valve problems.
+Hissing or bubbling frequently indicates refrigerant leaks or expansion valve problems — we cover this sound in depth in our guide to why an AC hisses.
 A refrigerant leak creates a distinctive hissing sound as pressurized gas escapes through cracks or failed connections.
 This is both a performance issue and an environmental concern requiring immediate professional attention from certified technicians.

 Clicking sounds are normal during startup and shutdown, but persistent clicking suggests electrical issues.
 Failed capacitors, relay problems, or thermostat malfunctions often produce repetitive clicking.
 These electrical components work harder in Oklahoma’s temperature extremes, leading to premature failure.